 Major internationally renowned brand companies, such as Nike, Dior, etc., often spend a few days developing Facebook marketing strategies.
 The purpose is to let their audience see their posts online, but ultimately show very little traffic or engagement.

 In fact, Foreign SocialFlow found that the natural coverage of brand owners on Facebook in the first two quarters of 2016 dropped by 42%.
 In addition, data for the third quarter of 2016 showed that the brand on Facebook page dropped by 52% (a decrease of 10 percentage points).

 To be honest-for those who want to increase the natural coverage of their pages without opening any paid ads, Facebook's natural rate is very low now.
 We also all know that most of Facebook's profit comes from its advertising revenue.

-Here are six steps to help you increase your Organic Facebook coverage:
+6 steps to help you increase your Organic Facebook coverage

 1. Use Facebook as a community hub

 Create an audience on the Facebook business page and ask yourself why do people follow you on Facebook?
 If a user gives you a "like", but he doesn't get any benefit, or you don't use flexible language to guide customers to you Like and follow you, then most users will not bother you at the first time and give you alike.